SigmaHQ/sigma-specification/Sigma_specification.md

 [List of modifiers](appendix/appendix_modifier.md)

+### Placeholders

+Placeholders are used as values that get their final meaning at conversion or usage time of the rule.
+This can be, but is not restricted to:

+* Replacement of placeholders with a single, multiple or-linked values or patterns.
+Example: the placeholder `%Servers%` is replaced with the pattern `srv*` because servers are named so in the target environment.
+* Replacement of placeholders with a query expression.
+Example: replacement of `%servers%` with a lookup expression `LOOKUP(field, servers)` that looks up the value of `field` in a lookup table `servers`.
+* Conducting lookups in tables or APIs while matching the Sigma rule that contains placeholders.

+From Sigma 1.1 placeholders are only handled if the *expand* modifier is applied to the value containing the placeholder.
+A plain percent character can be used by escaping it with a backslash.
+Examples:

+* `field: %name%` handles `%name%` as literal value.
+* `field|expand: %name%` handles `%name%` as placeholder.
+* `field|expand: \%plain%name%` handles `%plain` as plain value and `%name%` as placeholder.

+Placeholders must be handled appropriately by a tool that uses Sigma rules.
+If the tool isn't able to handle placeholders, it must reject the rule.

+#### Standard Placeholders

+The following standard placeholders should be used:

+* `%Administrators%`: Administrative user accounts
+* `%JumpServers%`: Server systems used as jump servers
+* `%Workstations%`: Workstation systems
+* `%Servers%`: Server systems
+* `%DomainControllers%`: Domain controller systems

+Custom placeholders can be defined as required.

 ### Keywords search

 Contrary to the Field Usage, It's a matter of searching for keywords across an entire event. \